jwnz/littlebird/README.md

 ## Installation

-During developemnt, I used Python 3.8 and Pytorch 1.12.
+During development, I used Python 3.8 and Pytorch 1.12.
 You can install from source as follows:

 ```Bash
 pip install .